skp96/Google-Books-CLI/README.md

 Then execute book-cli to launch the CLI application.

-To remove the CLI command, execute npm unlink in the project repository.
+To remove the CLI command, execute npm unlink in the project directory.